seqeralabs/xpack-amzn/docs.md

 nextflow run <MY-PIPELINE> -w /mnt/some/shared/dir
 ```

-To access shared file paths, other the pipeline work directory, requires to
+To access shared file paths, other than the pipeline work directory, it is required to
 declare such file or directory paths using the Nextflow `volumes` configuration
 option as described as [this link](https://www.nextflow.io/docs/latest/awscloud.html#volume-mounts).